ENG

 The University of Guanajuato

-The imposing white marble building, dating from the 1950s, may initially seem dissonant in the urban landscape, generically with traditional and colorful features, but the fact is, its unusual architecture becomes appealing and makes a visit to this place a must.
+The imposing white marble building, dating from the 1950s, may initially seem dissonant in the urban landscape, generically with traditional and colorful features.
+The fact is, its unusual architecture becomes appealing and makes a visit to this place a must.

 Guanajuato is the city of the Estudantina and it is possible to find university students, dressed up, all over the city center.